 - Students shall turn off their PED's before entering the school building.
 (Students should not have a PED on their person during the school day.) - At the teacher's discretion, students may be allowed to bring cell phones, laptops/tablets and/or lpads to class for specific educational purposes. - Students may NOT have any form of electronic equipment in restrooms or locker rooms. - When using personal devices, students should represent themselves and the school appropriately.
-Communication with others should be respectful.
+Communication with others should be respectful and reflective of Catholic values including the Catholic Social Teachings of human dignity.
 While the school's wireless network is filtered, students are still prohibited from accessing or using offensive, profane, obscene, abusive, harassing, derogatory, threatening, sexually explicit, or otherwise inappropriate information, symbols, or images.
-Students are NOT permitted to engage in any illegal activities. - When using personal devices, students must respect copyright law and other expectations for intellectual property belonging to other parties.
-Plagiarism is prohibited. - Students should promptly disclose to staff any message that they receive that is inappropriate or makes them feel uncomfortable. - Students should keep personal information private, refraining from disclosing personal contact information about themselves or peers.
+Students are NOT permitted to engage in any illegal activities.

+- When using personal devices, students must respect copyright law and other expectations for intellectual property belonging to other parties.
+Plagiarism is prohibited, including AI generated writing. - Students should promptly disclose to staff any message that they receive that is inappropriate or makes them feel uncomfortable or unsafe.
+Messages that occur off school property but affect the school community and learning environment are subject to disciplinary action. - Students should keep personal information private, refraining from disclosing personal contact information about themselves or peers.
 Usernames and passwords should not be shared among students, and students should refrain from falsely identifying themselves when in communication with others. - Students are strongly encouraged to ask for permission or clarification regarding any expectations related to the use of personal electronic devices prior to accessing them.